-\paragraph{Related work} Overall, related works in the literature typically focus on generalizing local hidden-variable (LHV) models by allowing limited communication and seeing if quantum strategies (with no communication) can still rule out these stronger models.
-In particular, unlike our paper, \emph{latency constraints is not a central concept in previous works}.
-Furthermore, we are not aware of any work that generalizes quantum strategies by allowing partial communication.
+\paragraph{Related work} Related literature typically focuses on generalizing local hidden-variable models by allowing limited communication and determining whether quantum strategies (with no communication) can still rule out these stronger models.
+In particular, unlike our paper, \emph{spacetime locality is not a central concept in previous works}.
+Furthermore, we are not aware of any work that generalizes quantum strategies by allowing quantum communication between a subset of the parties.
 There is a body of work concerning causal relationships and the types of quantum operations that can be performed~\cite{lorenz2021causal,beckman2001causal}.
 These works concentrate on what types of unitaries can be implemented, while our paper concerns what types of correlations can be exhibited.

-Early work by Toner and Bacon \cite{PhysRevLett.90.157904} investigated the protocols which permit communication after the parties have chosen their measurements.
+Early work by Toner and Bacon \cite{PhysRevLett.90.157904} investigated classical strategies that allow communication.
 This scenario was further investigated in Ref.~\cite{PhysRevA.89.042108}.
 Both works focused on the bipartite case with limits on the number of communicated bits.
-Subsequently, this scenario was extended to multipartite case and rigorously formalized using directed acyclic graphs (DAG)~\cite{PhysRevA.101.052339}.
+Subsequently, this scenario was extended to the multipartite case and formalized using directed acyclic graphs (DAGs)~\cite{PhysRevA.101.052339}.
 Refs.~\cite{PhysRevLett.114.140403,brask2017bell,vieira} analyzed one-way communication of inputs, outputs, or other classical messages in the bipartite setting using DAGs.
-It was shown that with three inputs and two outputs per party, one-way output communication alone is insufficient to reproduce nonlocal correlations.
-As for the multipartite case, the multistage game where the outcomes are announced one by one was discussed in Ref.~\cite{PhysRevA.102.042412}.
+It was shown that with three inputs and two outputs per party, one-way output communication alone is insufficient to reproduce all quantum correlations.
+The multistage game where the outcomes are announced one by one was discussed in Ref.~\cite{PhysRevA.102.042412}.